soffes/sstoolk.it/Readme.markdown

 ## Running Locally

-You will need [Bundler](http://gembundler.com).
-You can install it by running:
+You will need to install [Bundler](http://gembundler.com) (if you haven't already) and all the necessary gems.
+You can install it by running the following:

     $ gem install bundler --version '>= 1.0.0'

-Then simply run `bundle install` to install all necessary gems.
+    $ bundle install

 Now the following command to start the server and you're good to go.

     $ rake server